cheatfreak47/Vencord-Fixer/README.md

 - It does all that invisibly (no windows, popups, nothing)

 ## Why does Windows Defender flip out?
-It's because we download the latest VencordInstallerCli.exe from [Vencord.dev](https://vencord.dev) and then immediately execute it to... ya know.
-Install vencord.
-You can see the source code for yourself above, or follow the build instructions to compile your own binary instead.
+It's because we download the latest `VencordInstallerCli.exe` from [Vencord.dev](https://vencord.dev) and then immediately execute it to... ya know.
+Install/Update Vencord.
+It is safe though, you can see the source code for yourself above, or follow the build instructions to compile your own binary instead.

 ## Build Instructions (Developers)
 1. Install [AutoHotkey 1.1](https://www.autohotkey.com/download/ahk-install.exe)